 Scene 1: The Push of the Trigger

-Here you have a customer who is merrily going along his way until he has some kind of a triggering event.
+Here you have a customer who is merrily going along his way until he has some triggering event.

 This triggering event pushes the customer to seek some desired better outcome or make some change towards progress.